A language

 Variable:

-Variables are memory locations in computer memory to hold different types of data.
+Variables are memory locations in computer memory to

 It may vary during the program execution.